zuozhenggh/learning-library/data-management-library/database/json/mongodb-api/dbactions/dbactions.md

 ## Introduction

 This lab will use JSON and SQL in Database Actions from the Autonomous JSON Database page.
+It shows how we can swap between a document-centric model (MongoDB and Oracle's JSON tool in Database Actions), and a relational model using Oracle's SQL tool in Database Actions.

+Estimated Time: 20 minutes

 ### Objectives